jjvanzon/JJs-Reference-Architecture/Code Style.md

 Variables might be kept similar to the class names and include the prefixes and suffixes, so it stays clear what they are.

-Some other suggested ‘last names’ for classes apart form the pattern names might be:
+Some other suggested 'last names' for classes apart form the pattern names might be:

 |              | |
 |--------------|-|